spesml/spesml.github.io/2_Concepts/3_ModelingFramework/06_technical_viewpoint.md

 We also envision combinations of these.
 The proposed approach enables that.

-The modeled behavior in a [logical view](/concepts/modeling_framework/logical_viewpoint.html) can be seen as requirement for the behavior of the corresponding technical view.
-In this project, we do not provide further behavior models for technical views and do not verify in technical views the modeled behavior of the logical views.
-However, we provide all the input for such behavior modeling and verification through our technical viewpoint concepts like tracing logical components to technical components and tasks, the task architecture in general, the platform architecture, their interfaces, and the deployment of tasks to execution components.
-More on this in the next sections.
+In SpesML, we do not provide behavior models for technical views since we are not in a position to fully describe the behavior of all possible technical components in detail.
+The engineer can fall back to other dedicated techniques if needed.
+However, we provide the input for such behavior modeling and further development steps like deployment and scheduling analysis through our technical viewpoint concepts like tracing logical components to technical components and tasks, the task architecture in general, the platform architecture, their interfaces, and the deployment of tasks to execution components.
 In addition, the technical viewpoint does not consider the [universal interface model (UIM)](/concepts/modeling_framework/uim.html), except its syntactical interface.
-The UIM is used within the functional and logical view, where behavior is modeled, but since the technical view does not incorporate behavior models, it is not possible to fully integrate the UIM there.

 The following sections will cover first the more general technical elements (mainly on the first layer of granularity) and then the software execution subsystem in detail.